Soundtracks & Remixes for Bungie’s Marathon Trilogy

 by Aaron Freed, Dr Craig Hardgrove, wowbobwow, Talashar, CKT1138, Solar‑Tron, Dan Storm, Matrix_XV, Tommy T-Bone, Nicholas Singer, Trey J. Anderson, & Eike Steffen

-featuring compositions by Alexander Seropian, Martin O’Donnell, & Michael Salvatori
+featuring compositions by Alexander Seropian, Marty O’Donnell, & Michael Salvatori, & Chris Christodoulou

 Over seven hours of music by some thirteen contributors drawing mostly from Marathon 1’s soundtrack.
 There’s some overlap with several composers’ work below, but many tracks have been revised, remixed, or remastered for Eternal 1.3, and since they frequently segue seamlessly into one another, you probably won’t have heard most of them in these exact configurations before.
 The OST has been updated and expanded substantially even in recent months, and several of its mixes are unique to Eternal 1.3.